 At this point, it is beneficial to the project to have other members of the development team participate.
 In practice, it has been found that project team members retain more of the knowledge gained from C.D. by being involved in the analysis phase, even if they do not spend 100% of their time with the C.D. team.
 This knowledge in turn benefits the project by having more people on the team understanding the use cases and customer needs.

 We will be creating consolidated models of each of the model types we created for the individual interviews, plus two additional models:

 In practice, it is most useful to consolidate the models with the least data first.
-Oftentimes, those models include the Physical, Culture, Artifact, and Flow models.
-Sometimes individual models are not easily consolidated, such as the Physical model, and in those cases it is acceptable to keep the individual models separate for the analysis phase.
+Often, those models include the physical, culture, artifact, and flow models.
+Sometimes individual models are not easily consolidated, such as the physical model, and in those cases, it is acceptable to keep the individual models separate for the analysis phase.

 The most important thing to remember during consolidation is that the goal is to organize the data in such a way that it can assist the team in clarifying the requirements and priorities needed for our software project.

 Once again, I'll provide a brief overview of creating a consolidated sequence model; if you would like to learn how to create a sequence model in practice, please reference the resources at the end of this article.

 To consolidate the sequence model, we will start by: